someobserver/recurgence/why/markdown/index.md

 **Consider the power of patterned, symbolic representation:**

-**Two simple DNA base pairs—just four atoms—encode themselves into a cascade of protein expression capable of understanding this document.**
+**Two simple DNA base pairs—just four molecules—encode themselves into a cascade of protein expression capable of understanding this document.**

 ---